-The Associate Degree Nurse (ADN) graduate nurse is prepared to work in a variety of healthcare settings to assist individuals to meet their health goals.
+The Associate Degree Nurse (ADN) graduate is prepared to work in a variety of healthcare settings to assist individuals in meeting their health goals.
 The focus is on providing safe care that is patient-centered, culturally aware, respectful, reflective, and based on nursing knowledge.
-ADN graduates utilize the nursing process, technology, critical thinking, sound clinical judgment and effective communication skills in all aspects of care.
+ADN graduates utilize the nursing process, technology, critical thinking, sound clinical judgment, and effective communication skills in all aspects of care.
 This care is individualized and comprehensive.
 ADN graduates use these same skills to manage a group of patients and to provide leadership to other healthcare team members.

-Model for Practice: Nursing Process and Clinical Judgement Model
+Model for Practice: Nursing Process and Clinical Judgement Measurement Model

 The Nursing Process model is currently used by practicing nurses at all levels of professional preparation and consists of five components: assessment, analyze problem identification (nursing diagnosis), outcome identification/planning, implementation, and evaluation.
 Details of this model are explained in the American Nurses Association's Nursing: Scope and Standards of Practice (2021).
-The Clinical Judgement Model reflects the way practicing nurses think to deliver safe, competent patient-centered care through the recognizing of cues, analyzing of cues, hypothesis prioritization, generation of solutions, taking actions, and evaluating outcomes.
+The Clinical Judgment Measurement Model reflects the way practicing nurses think to deliver safe, competent, patientcentered care through recognizing cues, analyzing cues, hypothesis prioritization, generation of solutions, taking actions, and evaluating outcomes.
 Details of this model are explained by the National Council State Boards of Nursing (2022).
-The Nursing Process and Clinical Judgement Model is used throughout the WCC nursing program courses and clinical experiences and provides an overarching structure for learning nursing-related knowledge and skills in conjunction with the QSEN Competencies.
+The Nursing Process and Clinical Judgment Measurement Model are used throughout the WCC nursing program courses and clinical experiences and provide an overarching structure for learning nursing-related knowledge and skills in conjunction with the QSEN Competencies.
 Students are consistently exposed to this model in all NUR courses, so they are prepared to implement it once they begin their careers.
-Also emphasized is the Clinical Judgment Measurement Model which is used as a method for measuring and deriving valid inferences around nursing clinical judgement and decision-making ability (NCSBN, 2023).
+The Clinical Judgment Measurement Model is used as a method for measuring and deriving valid inferences around nursing clinical judgment and decision-making ability (NCSBN, 2023).